pajasthecat/summarize-text/README.md

 ## Docker

-Go to root of project and make follwing commands to het the Docker image.
+Go to root of project and make following commands.

 To build image.